 What Is Password Pop-up Mac

-Password Pop-up Mac is a password insert type of Window that may appear on Mac devices and could begin to cause a number of problems for your Mac.
-These pop-ups may be completely legitimate, but they could also be a fake replica, since users complain on forums of getting the annoying pop-up appearing very often without a particular reason.
-Security experts believe that one cause for this could be malware installed on Mac that may be showing these to get you to give away your master password and likely use to to obtain different types of information from your Mac.
+Password Pop-up Mac is a password-insert type of Window that can cause various issues on your Mac.
+These pop-ups may be completely legitimate, but they could also be fake, since users complain on forums about getting the annoying pop-up appearing very often without a particular reason.
+Security experts believe that one cause for this could be malware.
+This malware may be attempting to make you give away your master password, and likely use it to obtain different types of personal information from your Mac.

 |Type||Trojan or Other Malware|